I AM the haunted house…

 Or the shy ghost in the basement that won’t show itself unless I’m alone or with someone I trust deeply.

 I’ve had these dreams for years, and more and more I’ve come to realize that this house—this gloriously haunted place—is ME.
+The rooms are all the parts of who I am.

 My house is fierce and loyal and dangerous in all the best ways.
-It is a beautiful inheritance—a space that holds all the most wonderful and most horrific parts of myself.
+It is a beautiful inheritance—a space that holds all the most wonderful and horrific parts of myself.
 The guardian of all that I hold sacred and fearful.
-It keeps the unworthy out and it welcomes me again and again, it’s eternal caretaker.
-Tucked away in the beautiful bones of this ancient structure there are legions of tales, yet untold.
-Stories, like vines that creep into every space.
-Fictions and truths tucked away like precious relics, immortalized outside of time and waiting for the pen.
+It keeps the unworthy out as it welcomes me again and again, it’s eternal caretaker.

 I am never afraid in this place, because I AM the haunted house